-- 10.1 In terms of the notification No. S.O.
-131(E) dated January 22, 2003 issued by Reserve Bank of India under powers derived from Section 29A of the Securities Contracts (Regulation) Act (SCRA), 1956, the primary (urban) co-operative banks may enter into ready forward contracts (including reverse ready forward contracts), only in (i) Dated Securities and Treasury Bills issued by Government of India and (ii) Dated Securities issued by State Governments. - 10.2 Ready forward contracts in the above mentioned securities may be entered into with : - 10.2.1 Persons or entities maintaining a Subsidiary General Ledger (SGL) account with Reserve Bank of India, Mumbai ; and - 10.2.2 The following categories of entities who do not maintain SGL accounts with the Reserve Bank of India but maintain gilt accounts (i.e gilt account holders) with a bank or any other entity (i.e. the custodian) permitted by the Reserve Bank of India to maintain Constituent Subsidiary General Ledger (CSGL) account with its Public Debt Office, Mumbai: - (i) Any scheduled bank, - (ii) Non-scheduled Primary (Urban) Co-operative Banks - (iii) Any primary dealer authorised by the Reserve Bank of India, - (iv) Any non-banking financial company registered with the Reserve Bank of India, other than Government companies as defined in Section 617 of the Companies Act, 1956, - (v) Any mutual fund registered with the Securities Exchange Board of India - (vi) Any housing finance company registered with the National Housing Bank, and - (vii) Any insurance company registered with the Insurance Regulatory and Development Authority. - 10.3 All persons or entities specified at 10.2.2 above can enter into ready forward transactions among themselves subject to the following restrictions: - 10.3.1 An SGL account holder may not enter into a ready forward contract with its own constituent.
-That is, ready forward contracts should not be undertaken between a custodian and its gilt account holder. - 10.3.2 Any two gilt account holders maintaining their gilt accounts with the same custodian (i.e. the CSGL account holder) may not enter into ready forward contracts with each other, and - 10.3.3 Primary (Urban) Cooperative banks may not enter into ready forward contracts with the non-banking financial companies.
-However, this restriction would not apply to repo transactions with Primary Dealers in Government Securties.
+- 10.1 In terms of the Notification No. S.O.
+131(E) dated January 22, 2003 issued by Reserve Bank of India under powers derived from Section 29A of the Securities Contracts (Regulation) Act (SCRA), 1956, UCBs may enter into ready forward contracts (including reverse ready forward contracts), only in (i) Dated Securities and Treasury Bills issued by Government of India and (ii) Dated Securities issued by State Governments. - 10.2 Ready forward contracts in the above mentioned securities may be entered into with:

+- 10.2.1 Persons or entities maintaining a SGL account with Reserve Bank of India, Mumbai; and - 10.2.2 The following categories of entities who do not maintain SGL accounts with the Reserve Bank but maintain gilt accounts (i.e gilt account holders) with a bank or any other entity (i.e. the custodian) permitted by the Reserve Bank to maintain CSGL account with its PDO, Mumbai: - (i) Any scheduled bank, - (ii) Non-scheduled Primary (Urban) Co-operative Banks - (iii) Any primary dealer authorised by the Reserve Bank, - (iv) Any non-banking financial company registered with the Reserve Bank, other than Government companies as defined in Section 617 of the Companies Act, 1956, - (v) Any mutual fund registered with the SEBI - (vi) Any housing finance company registered with the National Housing Bank, - (vii) Any insurance company registered with the Insurance Regulatory and Development Authority, - (viii) Any listed company, having a gilt account with a scheduled commercial bank; and - (ix) Any unlisted company which has been issued special securities by the Government of India and having gilt account with a scheduled commercial bank.